ALPHVMANE/NutriScans/README.md

     cd nutriscans
     ```
 2.  **Open the project in Xcode:**
     Open the `NutriScans.xcodeproj` file in Xcode.
-Xcode will automatically resolve the Swift Package Manager dependencies.
+Ensure that the project has the required dependencies by looking at the package settings.

 3.  **Firebase Configuration:**
     The project includes a `GoogleService-Info.plist` file.
 To connect the app to your own Firebase backend, you must: